joetifa2003/mm-go/README.md

 chunk size is 5, then each chunk is going to hold 5 ints.
 And if the chunk is filled it will allocate another chunk that can hold 5 ints. then you can call FreeArena and it will deallocate all chunks together.
-Using this will simplify memory management and reduce calls to cgo by preallocating memory with the specified chunk size.
+Using this will simplify memory management.

 ```go
 arena := mm.NewTypedArena[int](3)